Buying a Tripod: Everything you need to know

 But all the pros of the Arca-Swiss comes with a price.
 These types of tripod heads are more expensive.
 However, if you are going to take a photography career then it is a worthwhile investment.

-“I am ready to buy, what should I get?”
+“I am ready, what should tripod I buy”